Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Desember 2024 11.28.30 UTC
+- WIB: Senin, 23 Desember 2024 12.25.41 UTC
-- WITA: Senin, 23 Desember 2024 12.28.30 UTC
+- WITA: Senin, 23 Desember 2024 13.25.41 UTC
-- WIT: Senin, 23 Desember 2024 13.28.30 UTC
+- WIT: Senin, 23 Desember 2024 14.25.41 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: inspirational
+Kategori: motivational